eProsima/vulcanexus/docs/rst/tutorials/core/deployment/dds2vulcanexus/dds2vulcanexus_ros2idl.rst

 In the nano editor, paste the copied IDL information.
 Then, save and exit by pressing :code:`Ctrl+X`, then :code:`Y` and :code:`Enter`.
 This is the IDL file we will use to create the datareaders and datawriters.
 To create the necessary code, we will use a tool called `Fast DDS-Gen <https://fast-dds.docs.eprosima.com/en/latest/fastddsgen/introduction/introduction.html>`_.
-This tool will aotomatically generate the necessary code to create the datareaders and datawriters.
+This tool will automatically generate the necessary code to create the datareaders and datawriters.
 To generate the code, run the following command:

 .. code-block:: bash